xionhub/fsd-prettier/README.md

 # @xionhub/fsd-prettier

-Beautifully changes the import configuration of a project configured with Feature-Sliced-Design.
+Beautifully changes the import configuration of a project configured with Feature-Sliced Design

 You can refer to actual example projects applying this library at [@xionhub/fsd-example repository](https://github.com/xionhub/fsd-example).

 ## Overview

-@xionhub/fsd-prettier follows feature slice design rules and formats all imports in the same order as the mental model of the feature slice design.
+@xionhub/fsd-prettier follows Feature-Sliced Design rules and formats all imports in the same order as the mental model of the Feature-Sliced Design.

 ### **example:**